Charles Walter Hart House

 The house's primary significance is its association with Charles Walter Hart, who lived here from 1914 to 1918.
-He, along with Charles H. Parr, founded the Hart-Parr Co. in Charles City.
+He, along with Charles Henry Parr, founded the Hart-Parr Co. in Charles City.
 It was the first business in the country to exclusively manufacture farm tractors.
 Parr was more of the inventor while Hart was more of a manager.
 During World War I the plant produced shells for the United States Army.
 After the war Hart sold his interests in the business and moved to Montana, where he was engaged in wheat farming and small-scale oil refining.
 Eventually, Hart-Parr was one of four companies that merged to form Oliver Farm Equipment Company.